 The following outpatient services are covered by WHA.
-The Copayment Summary defines the Member's Copayment responsibility.
+The Copayment Summary defines the Member's Copayment responsibility:

-- Office visits for adult and pediatric care, well-baby care, and immunizations; - Pre-natal and post-natal maternity care; - Gynecological exams; - Surgical procedures; - Periodic physical examinations; - Office visits for consultations or care by a nonparticipating specialist when referred and authorized by WHA or your delegated Medical Group; - Eye examinations (including eye refraction); - Hearing examinations; - Laboratory, X-rays, electrocardiograms and all other tests determined to be Medically Necessary; - Therapeutic injections, including allergy testing and shots; - Health education and family planning services, including counseling and examination; - Rehabilitative services including physical therapy, speech therapy and occupational therapy, when authorized in advance and determined to be Medically Necessary; - Respiratory therapy, cardiac rehabilitation and pulmonary rehabilitation, when authorized in advance, determined to be Medically Necessary and
+- Office visits for adult and pediatric care, well-baby care, and immunizations; - Pre-natal and post-natal maternity care, including coverage for prenatal diagnosis of genetic disorders of the fetus, coverage for tests for specific genetic disorders for which genetic counseling is available and coverage for testing under the state Expanded Alpha Feto Protein Program; - Gynecological exams; - Surgical procedures; - Periodic physical examinations; - Office visits for consultations or care by a nonparticipating specialist when referred and authorized by WHA or your delegated Medical Group; - Eye examinations (including eye refraction); - Hearing examinations; - Laboratory, X-rays, electrocardiograms and all other tests determined to be Medically Necessary; - Therapeutic injections, including allergy testing and shots; - Health education and family planning services, including counseling and examination; - Rehabilitative services including physical therapy, speech therapy and occupational therapy, when authorized in advance and determined to be Medically Necessary; - Respiratory therapy, cardiac rehabilitation and pulmonary rehabilitation, when authorized in advance, determined to be Medically Necessary and determined to lead to continued improvement of the Member's condition;

-- determined to lead to continued improvement of the Member's condition. - Outpatient Transgender Services Outpatient Services, including outpatient surgery services for transgender surgery, services related to the surgery, outpatient office visits and related services, require Prior Authorization by WHA and are subject to a combined Inpatient and Outpatient lifetime benefit maximum of \$75,000 for each Member.
-WHA covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender.
+- Outpatient Transgender Services Outpatient Services, including outpatient surgery services for transgender surgery, services related to the surgery, outpatient office visits and related services, require Prior Authorization by WHA.
+WHA covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender. - Sterilization services; - FDA-approved vaccines for Acquired Immune Deficiency Syndrome (AIDS).